mpwinder/Prework/README.md

 ## Notes

 It was pretty difficult learning how to use Swift.
 The UI elements were unfamiliar to me.
-I did the whole process twice and that makes me a little bit more prepared for the rest of the course.
+I did the whole process twice and that makes me a little bit more prepared for learning more about iOS application development.

 ## License